EAAMO/conference2025/content/financial_assistance/index.md

 Our financial assistance includes:
 - In-person registration fee waiver
 - Virtual registration fee waiver
-- Travel grant (to help cover travel and lodging)
+- Travel grant (to cover travel costs and/or cost of stay)

 ### How to Apply
 Our travel grant chairs are here to help and will respond quickly to any questions.
-Please apply only if you do not have access to other funding, and request the minimum necessary support so we can help as many participants as possible.
+Please note that available funds are limited, and we will not be able to provide support to all applicants.
+Therefore, please apply only if you do not have access to other funding, and request the minimum necessary support so we can help as many participants as possible.

 Link: [apply here](https://docs.google.com/forms/d/e/1FAIpQLSdEwGZ43i-plZvJpbqnVLZg3uMDgNkcoGv3QbgpZTKrerE-IQ/viewform?usp=header)